Osteopathy is a safe, gentle and effective approach

 thorough case history and carry out physical examinations including any

 necessary medical tests.
-These might include X-rays, scans, and blood tests.
+They may refer for X-rays, scans, and blood tests.
 An

 osteopath may use orthopaedic, neurological and other system examinations to